PnrAydn/PnrAydn/README.md

 ![description of image](img-istanbul.jpg)

 #### Note and goals to self this year 🎯
-- learn HTML,JavaScript,CSS and React
+- learn HTML, JavaScript, CSS and React
 - focus on self-improvement
 - reading regularly as soon as possible
 - do regular workouts